 We illuminate the factors that induce and impede the realization of societal impacts through both faculty research and our flagship research program, Entrepreneurship Database program at Emory, which collects rigorous longitudinal data from accelerator programs and entrepreneurs from around the world to determine what works and what doesn’t in entrepreneur acceleration.

 Effective participation in the social enterprise sector requires an understanding of the connections between business practices and/or market structures and various social outcomes.
 SE@G-supported faculty and students execute research projects that advance knowledge in this important domain.Read More

 Despite the explosion of accelerator programs that aim to stimulate the growth and/or impact of entrepreneurs, there is limited empirical research due to the lack of reliable data.
 The Database Program works with accelerator programs to collect and analyze data describing the entrepreneurs that they attract and support.

 East spring, SE@G-sponsors the Entrepreneurship Research Colloquium which brings together 30+ faculty from 20+ institutions with a focus on early-stage research projects that either work with or study entrepreneur accelerator programs.
-The next Colloquium is scheduled for May 2016.
+The gathering culminates with a Practitioner Forum that connects researchers with entrepreneurship support organization leaders.
 The Colloquium is conducted in partnership with the Kauffman Foundation.